 A church that speaks to the whole nation has the potential to do so more effectively than any government, party or special interest group.
 But one that is genuinely embedded only in certain sections of the population loses its ability to feel the pulse of the whole national community.
 Its voice will be characterised only by the groups it knows well – and may alienate those from whom it is estranged.

 There is no doubt that most Christians want to see the lives of the dispossessed and marginalised transformed.
-The question is: how is that change achieved?
+But how is that achieved?
 This is the challenge that Common Good thinking raises: is change most effectively achieved through advocacy, or through relationship?
 The Church’s ability to play its part in solving social and economy poverty, injustice and human need looks unconvincing when it loses touch with the very communities who are living these everyday realities.

 The Church should not shrink from finding ways to serve and proclaim God’s Word more boldly with people who may otherwise never hear His truth, however challenging it may be.
 Engaging in the hardest areas will grow the Church in spirit and body.